oezguerisbert/my-diary/01-07-2021/README.md

 ## Evening

 I was working on the [dotfiles](https://github.com/oezguerisbert/dotfiles.git) project and finshed it up until this version.
 I will add more stuff to my neovim setup and configurations with certain tools like vim-prettier and ALE.
 (People recommended me those).
 I need a proper formatter for every possible language.
+I also added into my `.zshrc` file a diary functionality for this setup up that I have here. :)